 If you have a language background other than English and want to improve your English skills, the Centre for English Teaching offers courses and resources.

 On the Learning Centre website, you will find resources to help you develop specific academic capabilities.

-Another online support tool is your Learning Management System, also called Blackboard, particularly the student discussion forum.
+Another online support tool is your online learning space (Canvas), particularly the student discussion forum.